 To disconnect an integration from your assistant:

-- Navigate to your AI assistant in the portal and go to the Agent tab.
+Navigate to your assistant and open the Integrations tab.

 After disconnecting: